 Additionally, Barnstable County being the recipient of approximately \$41 million of ARPA funds has allocated \$11.4 million of these ARPA funds to address housing challenges.
-Additional ARPA funds were used for the development of a Cape Cod Commission Regional Housing Strategy; and funded (i) a two-year Regional Shared Housing Coordinator position to provide staff capacity to all fifteen municipalities and (ii) a Housing Initiative Manager to implement regional housing initiatives.
+Additional ARPA funds were used for the development of a Cape Cod Commission Regional Housing Strategy and funded a two-year Regional Shared Housing Service pilot program to provide technical housing services to all fifteen municipalities.